 - Waterproof jacket;

-- Sunscreen and hat.
+- Sunscreen and a hat;

 - Backpack;